Last Updated: April 17, 2022

 Of all complaints regarding investment and pension services and products, those related to pensions (42%) were most commonly submitted to the Financial Ombudsman, followed by complaints about packaged investment products (18%), whole-of-life policies and savings endowments (12%), mortgage endowments (7%) and stockbroking (7%).

-Two-thirds of Britons will hold onto their pandemic savings
+Two-thirds of Brits will hold onto their pandemic savings

 The COVID-19 pandemic made many people postpone plans to, say, travel abroad, open a restaurant or organise a big wedding, leaving some UK citizens wondering what to do with the funds unexpectedly saved up.

 A saving decisions survey conducted by Statista in the late summer of 2020 showed that 66.2% of respondents intend to hold their funds in a bank account, while others plan to spend their savings to buy stocks (10.3%) or make a house deposit (9.4%).
 Additionally, 63% of the adult UK population entered 2020 with debt, and 11.5% plan to spend their savings to pay off their debt.

 Household savings presented 0.74% of net disposable income in 2019